duggaraju/MediaMigrate/README.md

 # Temporary storage needed.
 The tool uses temporary storage space for format conversion and uses pipes where possible to minimize storage usage.
-Smooth Streaming assets or assets from live events dont need to be downloaded locally.
+Smooth Streaming assets or assets from live events don't need to be downloaded locally.

 ## Linux
 * The only storage needed is for manifests when using shaka packager.